On the sign patterns of entrywise positivity preservers in fixed dimension: Application 2: Characterization of (weak) majorization via Schur polynomials

 Recall the notion of (weak) majorization: given a real $N$-tuple $\bu = (u_1, \dots, u_N)$, let $u_{[1]} \geqslant \cdots \geqslant u_{[N]}$ denote the decreasing rearrangement of its coordinates.
 Now given $\bu, \bv \in \R^N$, one says $\bu$ \textit{weakly majorizes} $\bv$ -- and writes $\bu \succ_w \bv$ -- if

 while $\bu$ \textit{majorizes} $\bv$ if the final inequality above (for $k=N$) is an equality.

-In this part, we apply Proposition \ref{Pschur-ratio} and Corollary \ref{Creal} to obtain a new characterization of weak majorization that involves Schur polynomials.
+In this part, we apply Proposition~\ref{Pschur-ratio} and Corollary~\ref{Creal} to obtain a new characterization of weak majorization that involves Schur polynomials.
 In particular, the result also extends a conjecture of Cuttler, Greene, and Skandera \cite[Conjecture 7.4]{CGS}.
-The conjecture says\footnote{We thank Rachid Ait-Haddou and Suvrit Sra for correcting the formulation of this conjecture in a previous version of this manuscript.} that if $\bm$ majorizes $\bn$, where $\bm, \bn$ are $N$-tuples of (distinct) non-negative integers, then
+The conjecture says that if $\bm$ majorizes $\bn$, where $\bm, \bn$ are $N$-tuples of (distinct) non-negative integers, then

-The conjecture has been proved very recently in \cite{Sra} and alternately in \cite{Blossom2} (see Remark 5.1 therein) using the Harish-Chandra--Itzykson--Zuber formula.
+(We thank Rachid Ait-Haddou and Suvrit Sra for correcting the formulation of this conjecture in a previous version of this manuscript.)
+The conjecture has been proved very recently in~\cite{Sra} and alternately in~\cite{Blossom2} (see Remark~5.1 therein) using the Harish-Chandra--Itzykson--Zuber formula.

-In our setting, first observe that if $\bm$ dominates $\bn$ coordinatewise and $\sum_j m_j > \sum_j n_j$, then by homogeneity, \eqref{Ecgs} necessarily cannot hold at e.g.~points $\bu = \rho (1,\dots,1)^T$ with $\rho \in (0,1)$.
-However, it does hold at all points in $([1,\infty)^N)^T$:
+In our setting, first observe that if $\bm$ dominates $\bn$ coordinatewise and $\sum_j m_j > \sum_j n_j$, then by homogeneity,~\eqref{Ecgs} necessarily cannot hold at e.g.~points $\bu = \rho (1,\dots,1)^T$ with $\rho \in (0,1)$.
+However, it does hold at all points in $([1,+\infty)^N)^T$:

-since this is a direct consequence of Proposition \ref{Pschur-ratio}.
+since this is a direct consequence of Proposition~\ref{Pschur-ratio}.

-Thus, it is natural to seek a unification of both settings: $\bm$ majorizing $\bn$, and $\bm$ dominating $\bn$ coordinatewise (and restricting to $\bu \in ([1,\infty)^N)^T$ for homogeneity reasons).
+Since~\eqref{Ecgs-wmaj} also holds if $\bm$ majorizes $\bn$, it is natural to try to characterize the pairs of tuples $\bm,\bn$ for which~\eqref{Ecgs-wmaj} holds.
+In other words, we seek a unification of both settings: $\bm$ majorizing $\bn$, and $\bm$ dominating $\bn$ coordinatewise (and restricting to $\bu \in ([1,+\infty)^N)^T$ for homogeneity reasons).
 Observe that all of the cited works \cite{Blossom2,CGS,Sra} require $\sum_j m_j = \sum_j n_j$.
-Replacing this equality by an inequality as in \eqref{Eweak} allows us to achieve such a unification, and thereby provide the sought-for extension of (both implications in) the Cuttler--Greene--Skandera conjecture.
-In fact, the following result holds more generally for tuples of real powers, and characterizes weak majorization.
+Replacing this equality by an inequality as in~\eqref{Eweak} allows us to achieve such a unification, and thereby provide the sought-for extension of (both implications in) the Cuttler--Greene--Skandera conjecture.
+In fact, the following result holds more generally for tuples of real powers -- including negative powers -- and characterizes weak majorization.

-\begin{theorem} Suppose $\bm, \bn$ are $N$-tuples of pairwise distinct non-negative real powers.
+\begin{theorem} Suppose $\bm, \bn$ are $N$-tuples of pairwise distinct real powers.
 Then we have